pdidev/tutorial/README.md

 sharing status of this descriptor and we reclaim this data later in main function.

 The keyword `on_event` allows to call a C function inside `::PDI_event`.
-You can call a user C function inside the `::PDI_share` using the keyword `on_data` in the \ref user_code_plugin "user_code plugin".
+You can call a user C function inside `::PDI_share` using the keyword `on_data` in the \ref user_code_plugin "user_code plugin".

 In this exercise, we only modify `ex11.yml`.